kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 ### Training reinforcement learning can be difficult

-Even if you coded the RL algorithm correctly, getting it to train well on a specific environment can take someg work.
+Even if you coded the RL algorithm correctly, getting it to train well on a specific environment can take some work.
-This mostly stems from a large number of hyper-parameters that we can tweak which can alter (1) the dynamics of the task being solved in this environment (2) the dynamics of the gradient descent.
+This mostly stems from a large number of hyper-parameters that we can tweak which can alter (1) the dynamics of the agent navigating this environment (2) the dynamics of the gradient descent.
 Hence, it's useful to understand a couple key indicators that we can look at during training which can guide our hyper-parameter choice.